 I stayed back at base camp.
 Watched the others leave for the summit.

-Let myself cry, not because I doubted the choice, but because I’d never allowed myself that kind of gentleness before.
+Let myself cry (over and over), not because I doubted the choice, but because I’d never allowed myself that kind of gentleness before.

 It wasn’t a big, bold, movie moment.